sunbyte/s2a/README.md

 # s2a
-Send images directly to an Android device or emulator
+Send images directly to Android device or emulator